theforeman/obal/README.md

 This action does a scratch build of a package.

-### setup

-This action installs packages required for proper `obal` usage on your machine.

 ### update

 This action updates a package to a newer version.
 The newer version is either taken from an upstream repository or can be given via command line options